Yankee Stadium: Design and layout

-Between the exterior perimeter wall and interior of the stadium is the "Great Hall", a large concourse that runs between Gates 4 and 6.
-With seven-story ceilings, the Great Hall features more than 31000 sqft of retail space and is lined with 20 banners of past and present Yankees superstars.
+Between the exterior perimeter wall and interior of the stadium is the "Great Hall", a large open air concourse that runs between Gates 4 and 6.
+With seven-story ceilings, the Great Hall is the largest open air public entry way at any sports venue in the world and features more than 31000 sqft of retail space and is lined with 20 banners of past and present Yankees superstars.
 The Great Hall features a 5 by 383 ft LED (light-emitting diode) ribbon display as well as a 25' by 36' LED video display above the entrance to the ballpark from Daktronics, a company in Brookings, South Dakota.

 Monument Park, which features the Yankees' retired numbers, as well as monuments and plaques dedicated to distinguished Yankees, has been moved from its location beyond the left field fences in the original Yankee Stadium to its new location beyond the center field fences at the new facility.
 Monument Park is now situated under the sports bar; black shades cover the monuments on the back wall during games to prevent interference with the vision of the batter.
 The new location of the monuments is meant to mirror their original placement in center field at the original pre-renovation Yankee Stadium, albeit when they were on the playing field.
 The transfer of Monument Park from the old stadium to the new stadium began on November 10, 2008.
 The first monuments were put in place on February 23, 2009.
 Yankees pitcher Mariano Rivera requested that the Yankees reposition the team's bullpen, as well as add a door to connect the Yankees' bullpen to Monument Park, in order to allow access to it by Yankee relievers.
 The organization complied with his request.